Transportation Improvement Program

 The Met Council, as the Metropolitan Planning Organization, is federally required to prepare the TIP as a short-range program that complements its long-range transportation plan.
 The estimated project costs described in the program must not exceed anticipated revenues in any given fiscal year.
 The Met Council prepares the TIP in cooperation with the Minnesota Department of Transportation (MnDOT) State Transportation Improvement Program.

-The Met Council’s Transportation Advisory Board is receiving public comment on the Draft 2024-27 Transportation Improvement Program (PDF).
-The four-year program includes highway, transit, bicycle, and pedestrian projects proposed in the Minneapolis-St. Paul urbanized planning area, including the seven-county metro area.
+The 2025-28 Transportation Improvement Program is a four-year program that includes highway, transit, bicycle, and pedestrian projects in the Minneapolis-St. Paul urbanized planning area, including the seven-county metro area.

 These are federal- and state-funded projects that will: